Quantity vs. Quality

 - This trope is played both ways.
 There are tradeoffs between more effective missiles and being able to spam more and more missiles.
 Sometimes one wins, sometimes the other wins.

 - Also the war between the Empire of Manticore and the Solarian League.
 The Solarians have more superdreadnoughts than Manticore has cruisers, but their technology is several centuries out of date because no one has dared fight them until now while the Empire has been dealing with pirates and Haven for a long time so they've got a healthy R&D program.
-Manticore's tacticians are more concerned about running out of ammo than ships.
+Manticore's tacticians are more concerned about running out of ammo than ships (in fact, Solarian commanders are willing to sacrifice entire task forces to make the Manties use up their irreplaceable high-tech missiles).
 Both sides have remained fairly even.

-- In a short story called Superiority by Arthur C Clarke, this trope is fully analyzed.
+- In the short story "Superiority" by Arthur C Clarke, this trope is fully analyzed.
 Two societies fight one another, one of which uses the newest, most up to date weaponry... and fails to conduct adequate testing before deployment.
 As a result, the new inventions have prohibitive logistical requirements or cause more damage to their own side than to the enemy.
-The other society uses rather primitive weaponry in comparison... but it always works exactly the way that it should, and is much easier, and faster, to produce than the more advanced version... and they have many more times the number to start with.
+The other side sticks with tried-and-true technology that reliably works exactly the way that it should, and is much easier and faster to produce than the more advanced version... and they just keep plugging away on the production lines until they have numerical superiority.
 Guess which side wins.

 - Five Iron Frenzy referenced this with their EP Quantity Is Job 1.
 It had 17 tracks, more than either of their prior CDs, but only seven of them were proper songs.
 The remaining ten songs are all nonsense the band improvised while goofing around in the studio—eight of these comprise "These Are Not My Pants (A Rock Opera)", which was deliberately intended to be a joke at the listener's expense.